 These classes are for family members, partners or friends of a person who has a mental illness.
 It is a free 12-week class offered in both English and Spanish.

 NAMI Stanislaus presents this class to consumers with a team of at least two trained peers who can help consumers deal with their illness and maintain their recovery.
 It runs for 10 weeks.

 This is a 5-week class that NAMI Stanislaus presents to service providers to help them collaborate with family members to better serve clients and their loved ones.
 In addition, the class helps family members understand how the provider works with clients.

 In Our Own Voice (IOOV) (pdf download)

 The IOOV presentation demonstrates how individuals with severe mental illness experience recovery.
 Each program presenter has been through training to translate the story of his or her own struggles and successes.
 It is a powerful anti-stigma tool that can change hearts, minds and attitudes about mental illness.
 It is a 60-minute presentation, which also uses a DVD of other people in recovery.

 NAMI offers several support groups for family members and consumers each month.
-Call the NAMI office (209) 558-4555 for times and dates.
+Look under our support groups or call the NAMI office (209) 558-4555 for times and dates.